orchid00/nipype_arcana_workshop/README.md

 ## 2. Native installation in virtual environment

 If you don't care about some of the software dependencies, or have them already installed on your system, you can use pip or conda to create the necessary python environment to run the notebooks.
-While it is possible to install the dependencies globally on your system it is highly recommended to virtualize your installation so it doesn't mess up any other programs that you use.
+While it is possible to install the dependencies globally on your system it is highly recommended to virtualise your installation so it doesn't mess up any other programs that you use.

 ### Option 1: Python 3 + Pip + Venv